-Fresh, light and summery, this makes the perfect salad as part of a BBQ or a tasty lunch.
+This Giant Couscous, Tomato & Rocket Salad is fresh, light and summery and makes the perfect salad as part of a BBQ or a tasty lunch.

 Like a lot of people, I tend to eat a lot of salads in the summer, especially for lunch.
 After a while, I start to get a little bored of the standard involving variations of lettuce, cucumber and tomato.
 That is why I came up with this Mediterranean inspired alternative.